Napoleon Dynamite: Origin

 In 2002, Brigham Young University film students Jon Heder and Jared Hess collaborated on a class project; the result was a 9-minute short movie shot on black-and-white 16mm film entitled Peluca about a nerdy high school student named Seth.

 Peluca was shown at the 2003 Slamdance Film Festival and was well received.
 Jeremy Coon convinced Hess to drop out of school and adapt it into a feature-length film, and he helped him to find investors for the project.
 Hess sent the short film and the script to a variety of different casting directors, many of whom thought that the idea was "too weird or they just didn't like the character," Hess explained.
-One casting director suggested Jake Gyllenhaal over unknown actor Jon Heder for the lead role but Hess believed Heder was the only actor to play the part.
+One casting director suggested Jake Gyllenhaal over Heder for the lead role but Hess believed Heder was the only actor to play the part.
 Jason Lee was offered the role of Uncle Rico while Brad Garrett auditioned for Rex and enjoyed the script, but decided not to commit.
+Actor Vincent Gallo was also considered and almost cast as Uncle Rico.
 Heder was paid $1,000 for starring in the film, but successfully negotiated to receive more after the film became a runaway success.